Renumelb/Homework02/README.md

 __3. Cater for Banking Transactions__

-Currently does not allow withdrawals and deposits though Digit has announced the setting up of a digital bank, Direct.
+Digit currently does not allow withdrawals and deposits, though Digit has announced the setting up of a digital bank, Direct.

 __4. Broaden its Customer Base__